Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 Figure 2: Example of Using Elbow Method to Decide K. **Figure by Robert Gove, “Using the elbow method to determine the optimal number of clusters for k-means clustering” (2017)**.

-The two graphs are the line graphs of the sum of squared errors with respect to their k numbers for two randomly generated datasets.
-The elbow point is the point where the sum of errors begins decreasing slowly.
+The two graphs are the line graphs of the sum of squared errors with respect to their k numbers for two randomly generated datasets. **The elbow point is the point where the sum of errors begins decreasing slowly**.
-As we can see, a number of 3 would be a good K selection.
+As we can see, for Dataset A, a number of 3 would be a good K selection where the slope of the curve changes rapidly.
+However, for Dataset B, there is not a clear elbow point since the curve is rather comparably smooth.
+In this case, we might need to try other methods of K selection (e.g. the silhouette score) (Gove, 2017).

 ### 3.3.
 Initializing centroids<a name="3.3"></a>
 The performance of k-means clustering relies on good initial centroids.
 Bad initialization may end up getting undesirable clusters.
 We will briefly talk about how to select good initial centroids.